 Completion of this qualification will demonstrate to employers your practical skills and abilities, standing you in good stead when applying for future job roles in the industry.
 Depending on your personal skills and career aims, you could pursue employment in, for example, a cattery, kennels or rescue centre.
 If you’re looking for your next opportunity, our jobs board advertises current animal care jobs from time-to-time.

 This course will also lay the foundations for further animal care study.
-As such you may wish to look at undertaking the Level 3 Diploma in Work-based Animal Care or Advanced Apprenticeship in Animal Care.
+As such you may wish to look at undertaking the Level 3 Diploma in Work-based Animal Care.
 To do this, you will need to be working in a supervisory role.
 If you have any concerns about whether your job role will allow you to do this, please speak to your work based assessor or a member of our Customer Advice Team on 01480 422060.